Asmadeous/Version-Control-System/README.md

-# Rugit: A Git-like Version Control System in Ruby
+# RuGit: A Git-like Version Control System in Ruby

 Rugit is a simplified implementation of a version control system, similar to Git, written entirely in Ruby.
 It's designed as a learning exercise to understand the inner workings of Git and provides a basic set of functionalities for versioning files and directories.